RTmtfiallos/IDS-AKS-Accelerator/README.md

 ## How Randstad helped the ABC Data Science team

-The Randstad project team focused on developing a simple, secure,  light-weight, and flexible solution that would streamline AKS configration and deployments.
+The Randstad project team focused on developing a simple, secure,  light-weight, and flexible solution that would streamline AKS configuration and deployments.

 ### Critical requirements and success factors

 * Simple to use and understand
-* Delivers repeatble results and expected infrastructre
+* Delivers repeatble results and expected infrastructure
 * Has flexible configuration options that can be easily modified to include new features/patterns/frameworks in the future
-* Minimize post deployment AKS configurtion needs
+* Minimize post deployment AKS configuration needs
 * Can be fully automated and include testing, is efficient, and streamlined.

 ### Guiding Principals